reTHINK-project/specs/messages/address-allocation-messages.md

+---
+layout: documentation
-### Address Allocation Messages
+title: Address Allocation
+category: Messages Specification
+order: 3
+---

-**Phase 2 changed:** merged address allocation for objects and hyperties using the same address suffix: `address-allocation`.
-Runtime Address Allocation function is now a generic core runtime function separated from the runtime registry and from the sync manager.
+Runtime Address Allocation function is a generic core runtime function separated from the runtime registry and from the sync manager.

 The following Messages used to manage URL address allocation are specified in this doc.
 Where,